andrewcooke/choochoo/docs/fit-files.md

   for the `csv` format only, returns the field name along with the value `COMPOSITE`.

-* The CSV examples in the FIT SDK include a tile row and empty fields as padding on some lines.
+* The CSV examples in the FIT SDK include a title row and empty fields as padding on some lines.
 This is not duplicated by the CSV format output from this library.